-On average, gas distribution services represent about 26% of a residential gas consumer's total annual gas bill.4 While this is a significant proportion, it also means that any pricing signals a gas distribution company attempts to convey to end use customers may be modified in the final retail charges.
+On average, gas distribution services represent approximately 30% of a residential gas consumer's total annual gas bill.
+While this is a significant proportion, it also means that any pricing signals a gas distribution company attempts to convey to end use customers may be modified in the final retail charges.
 This difficulty is compounded by the fact that energy retailers may have different objectives with respect to end-use gas customers.

-For the major gas retailers in New Zealand (Nova Energy and Genesis Energy on Powerco's networks), gas represents only a relatively small portion of their retail portfolios; electricity retailing tends to be their primary focus.
+For the major gas retailers in New Zealand, gas represents only a relatively small portion of their retail portfolios; electricity retailing tends to be their primary focus.
 In addition, some gas retailers may also offer liquefied petroleum gas (LPG) services to their customers.
 Gas retailers are therefore able to offer their customers a range of competing energy options, while Powerco can only provide reticulated natural gas services with its gas pipelines.
 This difference means that retailers' business incentives may not be in alignment with Powerco's, with a resulting mismatch between business strategies and objectives with respect to natural gas customers.